Dodgers beat Braves to force decisive game seven in NLCS - RFI

 The Dodgers are one win from advancing to their third World Series appearance in four years after pulling level at 3-3 in the best-of-seven series.

-Game seven is set for Sunday in the neutral site of Arlington, Texas with a limited number of spectators allowed to attend because of the coronavirus pandemic.
+Game seven is Sunday in the neutral site of Arlington, Texas with a limited number of spectators allowed to attend because of the coronavirus pandemic.

 The winner of the series will advance to play in the World Series against either the Tampa Bay Rays or the Houston Astros, set to play later Saturday in game seven of the American League Championship Series.

-The Braves scored 11 runs in the first inning of game three en route to a crushing 15-3 victory.
+The Dodgers scored 11 runs in the first inning of game three en route to a crushing 15-3 victory.

+"You have to give credit where credit is due," Braves manager Brian Snitker said.
+"They have really good pitchers over there.
+They bring guys out of the bullpen with 100-mph sinkers.
+That's hard to get ahold of.
+They have experienced guys.

+"It's baseball.
+It's just what happens.
+Sometimes you get on rolls and you get in those situations and guys are getting big hits, and sometimes they aren't."

-Dodgers starter Walker Buehler worked six superb shutout innings, allowing seven hits and striking out six batters.
-He had no walks.
+Buehler worked six superb shutout innings, allowing seven hits and striking out six batters.
+He allowed no walks.

+Buehler said he was fine with being pulled from the game after the sixth inning.

+"This is a testament to who our team is.
+In my case I was alright with it," Buehler said.
+"You want to keep getting outs, but at the end of the day we had (to protect) the lead."

 Atlanta's Max Fried survived the first inning to pitch 6 2/3 innings, allowing eight hits and three runs, including the two homers, in the loss.
 He struck out five, but also walked four batters.